sozialhelden/a11yjson/docs/1-example-data.md

 }
 ```

-A cinema that is dog-friendly and wheelchair accessible.
-It offers audio descriptions:
+### A cinema that is dog-friendly and wheelchair accessible, offering audio descriptions

 ```json
 {